carbon-language/carbon-lang/docs/design/expressions/implicit_conversions.md

 It is possible for user-defined types to [extend](#extensibility) the set of valid implicit conversions.
 Such extensions are expected to also follow these rules.

+## Properties of implicit conversions

+### Lossless

+We expect implicit conversion to never lose information: if two values are distinguishable before the conversion, they should generally be distinguishable after the conversion.
+A conversion in the opposite direction should be possible, but such a conversion is not expected to be provided in general, and might be computationally expensive.

+Because an implicit conversion is converting from a narrower type to a wider type, implicit conversions do not necessarily preserve invariants of the source type.

+### Semantics-preserving

+We expect implicit conversions to preserve the meaning of converted values.
+The assessment of this criterion will necessarily be subjective, because the meanings of values generally live in the mind of the programmer rather than in the program text.
+However, the semantic interpretation is expected to be consistent from one conversion to another, so we can provide a test: if multiple paths of implicit conversions from a type `A` to a type `B` exist, and the same value of type `A` would convert to different values of type `B` along different paths, then at least one of those conversions must not be semantics-preserving.

+A semantics-preserving conversion does not necessarily preserve the meaning of particular syntax when applied to the value.
+The same syntax may map to different operations in the new type.
+For example, division may mean different things in integer and floating-point types, and member access may find different members in a derived class pointer versus in a base class pointer.

+### Examples

+Conversion from `i32` to `Vector(int)` by forming a vector of N zeroes is lossless but not semantics-preserving.

+Conversion from `i32` to `f32` by rounding to the nearest representable value is semantics-preserving but not lossless.

+Conversion from `String` to `StringView` is lossless, because we can compute the `String` value from the `StringView` value, and semantics-preserving because the string value denoted is the same.
+Conversion in the other direction may or may not be semantics-preserving depending on whether we consider the address to be a salient part of a `StringView`'s value.

 ## Built-in types